-Our primary goal is to offer students a variety of courses to prepare them for the diverse needs and interests in the American Deaf culture as well as other cultures in which ASL is used (i.e. Canada, Nigeria, etc.).
-It is our long-term goal to set up an ASL/Deaf Studies minor so students from various programs can enjoy this option.
+Our primary goal is to offer students a variety of courses to prepare them for the diverse needs and interests in American Deaf culture, as well as other cultures where ASL is used (i.e., Canada, Nigeria, etc.).
+It is our long-term goal to set up an ASL/Deaf Studies minor allowing students from various programs to enjoy this option.

 We believe it's important for students to receive an education in which they are able to apply their knowledge to real-world experiences.
-Since American Sign Language is currently the 4th most-widely used language in the United States, students can use their knowledge of ASL and Deaf culture in such fields of work ranging from health care, law enforcement, human services, education, and many more.
+Since American Sign Language is currently the fourth most widely used language in the United States, students can use their knowledge of ASL and Deaf culture in fields of work such as health care, law enforcement, human services, education, and more.

-Our Adjunct Lecturers all are members of the Deaf community, being Deaf themselves, and have the education and training to teach American Sign Language and Deaf culture.
+Our lecturers are all members of the Deaf community, being Deaf themselves, and have the education and training to teach American Sign Language and Deaf culture.
 Instruction includes cultural experiences in the local Vermont Deaf community, readings on current Deaf events, and access to the web-based ASL Language Lab for beginning levels.

 Putting Learning into Practice

-Monthly Greater Burlington Deaf Club (GBDC) events for ASL conversation, our annual Deaf Awareness Week for current issues, ASL Skit Night (once a semester) for entertainment are several of the many events which provide students opportunities to put learning into practice and make contact that can further their studies, travel, or career interests in the Deaf community.
-Many of our students also gain life-enriching experience by studying at Gallaudet University upon graduation.
+Monthly Greater Burlington Deaf Club (GBDC) events for ASL conversation, our annual Deaf Awareness Week for current issues, and ASL Skit Night (once a semester) for entertainment are several of the many events that provide students opportunities to put learning into practice and make connections to further their studies, travel, or career interests in the Deaf community.
+Many of our students gain life-enriching experience by studying at Gallaudet University upon graduation.

 Placement Assessment for American Sign Language courses

-Students who are considering enrollment into American Sign Language courses and have taken an ASL course(s) prior to coming to the University of Vermont are highly encouraged to take a language placement assessment (an interview with a faculty member in the ASL program).
+We encourage students who are considering enrollment into American Sign Language courses, and who have taken an ASL course(s) prior to coming to the University of Vermont, to take a language placement assessment (an interview with ASL faculty member).
 The assessment determines language proficiency and which course best fits each student’s competence and knowledge of ASL.
-All students wishing to take the assessment should contact Dr. John Pirone or Kevin Richmond via e-mail to schedule an appointment.
+All students wishing to take the assessment should contact Dr. John Pirone at John.Pirone@uvm.edu or Kevin Richmond at Kevin.Richmond@uvm.edu to schedule an appointment.